ledermann/unread/README.md

 ## Features

-* Manages unread records for anything you want users to read (like messages, documents, comments etc.)
+* Manages unread records for anything you want readers (e.g. users) to read (like messages, documents, comments etc.)
 * Supports _mark as read_ to mark a **single** record as read
 * Supports _mark all as read_ to mark **all** records as read in a single step
-* Gives you a scope to get the unread records for a given user
+* Gives you a scope to get the unread records for a given reader
 * Needs only one additional database table
 * Most important: Great performance